-- In this folder, find the subkey of the printer driver you’re having issues with.
-Click it, and look for the InfPath in the right pane.
+- In this folder, find the subkey of the printer driver with which you are having issues.
+Click it and look for the InfPath in the right pane.
 Note the path.

-- Open My Computer/This PC, and navigate to %systemroot%\System32\DriverStore\FileRepository, and find the folder indicated in the InfPath
+- Open My Computer/This PC, navigate to %systemroot%\System32\DriverStore\FileRepository, and find the folder indicated in the InfPath.

-- Move over to the computer where you’re having problems installing the driver, and go to the aforementioned FileRepository folder, and see if the folder is there.
-If the folder is there, but empty, it means that the previous installation failed.
+- Move over to the computer where you are having problems installing the driver, and go to the aforementioned FileRepository folder to see if the folder is there.
+If the folder is there but empty, it means that the previous installation failed.

-- Click Advanced, and Change the Owner at the top.
-Click OK to go back to the Properties
+- Click “Advanced,” and change the owner at the top.
+Click “OK” to return to the properties.

-- Once you have taken care of the security of the folder, copy the contents of the folder from the working machine, to the machine giving you the 0x00000057 error.
+- Once you have ensured the security of the folder, copy its contents from the working machine to the machine displaying the 0x00000057 error.

 - You can now try to install the driver again; it should work and not give you any headaches.